Why I’m a Better Chef in the Summer (It’s Not Just the Produce)

-But summer's bright evening hours are invigorating: When the workday is done, there are still plenty of hours left to do whatever you want before bedtime.
+But summer’s bright evening hours are invigorating: When the workday is done, it feels like there are still plenty of hours left to do whatever you want before bedtime.
 For me, that often involves creating more ambitious meals than I would be inclined to on a dark, cold winter night.

 With sunlight streaming through my kitchen window, peeling, seeding, chopping, and puréeing mountains of tomatoes and cucumbers for a cooling gazpacho seems like a perfectly appropriate 8 p.m. task; likewise, there seems to be no rush to fire up the grill for an evening’s worth of charred skewers and blistered fruit.

 2. Summer’s Laid-Back Nature Is Contagious